slasktrat/com.verisure.yale.doorman/README.md

 # Yale Doorman

-Homey App for the Yale Doorman
+Homey App for the Yale Doorman door lock

-First setup the credentials in the App settings page.
+First enter your verisure credentials in the App settings page.\
+Then after added a lock, remember to input your pin code in the device settings page to be able to lock and unlock.

+Both credentials and pin code are stored securely on your own Homey.

+## Disclaimer
+This app uses an unofficial api from verisure which may break at any time.
+And if so should happen the app would stop working.
+However the api seem to have been stable for a long time, so hopefully that will continue to last.

+To prevent your account risking to be banned, poll interval is limited to minimum 60 seconds and can be increased in the app settings page.

+Use at your own risk.

+## Credits
 Thanks to ptz0n for creating node-verisure https://github.com/ptz0n/node-verisure

-Icon made by [Those Icons](https://www.flaticon.com/authors/those-icons) from www.flaticon.com
+Door icon made by [Those Icons](https://www.flaticon.com/authors/those-icons) from www.flaticon.com

 ## License
 The MIT License (MIT)